Wesleyan-Media-Project/creative_overview/README.md

 To that end, we have created several repositories to acquire, process and standardize digital election advertising data across platforms.
 These repositories are grouped into five steps:

 - Step 1: Data Collection
-- Step 2: Data Storage & Collection
+- Step 2: Data Storage & Processing
 - Step 3: Preliminary Data Classification
 - Step 4: Final Data Classification
 - Step 5: Data Output & Accessibility